carla-simulator/scenario_runner/Docs/getting_started.md

 Dependencies ??

     psutil , pytree

-I will try a clean conda environment

 TODO:
-Change for carla root to not be necessary after you already pass it as a parameter.
+Since you already set CARLA_ROOT why do you need to send carla-root as a parameter ?

 You can see the list of supported scenarios before you run the evaluation:

     python3 challenge_evaluator.py --list -a srunner/challenge/agents/DummyAgent.py
      --carla-root /home/felipe/Carla93

-TODO: it should be just a list, no extra parameters should be needed
+TODO: it should be just  --list ?
+Why do we need extra parameters on this case.

-To run for instance the dummy agent on the basic scenario you should run the following
+To run for instance the dummy agent on the basic scenario you should run the following command:

-python3 challenge_evaluator.py --scenario FollowLeadingVehicle
+python3 challenge_evaluator.py --scenario ChallengeBasic
- -a srunner/challenge/agents/DummyAgent.py --carla-root /home/felipe/Carla93
+ -a srunner/challenge/agents/DummyAgent.py --carla-root <path_to_carla_root>

-carla_challenge_felipe_changes